xpandiot/RaspberryPi-Modem-MQTT/README.md

 *Refer attached pics in the repo*

+The first step is to disable the kernel’s use of the hardware serial connection.
+By default, when the Raspberry Pi boots, it will use the serial connection to produce messages from the kernel and it will confuse the GSM modem.
+Follow the steps below
+Step 1.
+From Menu Select Preferences –> Raspberry Pi Configuration.
+Step 2.
+In this window, Select the interfaces tab and disable the serial & Serial console option.

+Continue with below steps

 # 1. Installing The Paho Client

 You can Install the MQTT client using PIP with the command: